heja-sevis/Global-Energy-Insights-Tracing-the-Origins-and-Outcomes-of-the-World-s-Energy-Dependence/README.md

 ## 🎓 Graduation Thesis
 This project was developed as my **Computer Engineering Graduation Thesis**.

 It represents a comprehensive study on global energy data, focusing on the implementation of data mining algorithms and machine learning models to analyze environmental impacts and future energy trends.
-The entire pipeline—from data preprocessing and analysis to the deployment of the web-based dashboard—was designed and implemented by me as the final requirement for my degree.
+The entire pipeline from data preprocessing and analysis to the deployment of the web-based dashboard was designed and implemented by me as the final requirement for my degree.

 ---